thezelus/dogTracker/README.md

 - Canvas default size is 800px x 600px

 ###Todo list###
-- [ ] Add more tests, both unit and integration
+- [ ] Refactor, add more tests (both unit and integration) - *top priority*
 - [ ] Use Redis as an in-memory data store
 - [ ] Use [Protocol buffers](https://developers.google.com/protocol-buffers/) for model generation
 - [ ] Re-engineer frontend to make it more responsive
 - [ ] Increase familiarity with Spring annotations
 - [ ] Replace **random motion model** with **pedestrian simulation model** for generation of simulation data

 ###High level application architecture###
 ![Architecture](https://github.com/thezelus/dogTracker/blob/master/images/architecture.png)

+*Note* - Current release  is no where close to the quality of code that I want, this project is a learning exercise about how to setup and use spring and hence needs heavy refactoring.